avsprashant/Dummy/README.md

 # Dummy
-This is a sample NodeJS app which prints hello world and inserts a value in DB.
+This is a sample NodeJS app which prints hey there and inserts a value in DB.

 Pre-req:
 Docker image built and pushed to avsprashant/nodeapp repo.
 Application file is index.js only.